ModProg/BlockMeter/COMPILING.md

 # TL;DR

-- Get a version of gradle that's at least 4.10.2
+- Get a version of gradle that's at least 4.10.2 or use `./gradlew`
 - `git clone <repo>`
 - `git branch -r`  to see available branches
 - `git checkout fabric_1_16` to select your branch